ChessMax/awesome-programming-languages/README.md

   * Other lofty goals :)
 - [Toy](https://github.com/0xd34df00d/refinedt/tree/master/toy) - Refinement types + dependent types = ❤️.
 A Toy proof-of-concept implementation of a language with refinement types that compiles to Idris.
 - [Toy](https://github.com/Ratstail91/Toy) - The Toy programming language interpreter, written in C.
+- [TwinBasic](https://twinbasic.com/) - TwinBasic: a modern, BASIC programming language, aiming for 100% backwards compatibility with existing VB6/VBA projects.
+A complete replacement development environment offering significant new features and improvements over the VB6 IDE.
 - [Tyr](https://gitlab.com/Tyre/tyr) - Tyr is an experimental minimalistic language.
 It's meant to be both a programming language and a conlang.
 Programmers should think of it as a speakable programming language.
 Conlangers should see it as a logical conlang, which can also be used for programming.
 To achieve this, this language has clear and simple nesting rules based on the words, but no syntax for nesting.
 You can write sentences without the need of indentation.
 Any kind of indent is not even allowed.
 It's still in an early stage and only supports a few math primitives.
 Many things will probably be changed.
 I'll only document the current state here.
 # U (5):
 - [Ü](https://github.com/Panzerschrek/U-00DC-Sprache) - Experimental programming language that is compilable, statically-typed C++-like language.